demisto/content/Packs/AzureLogAnalytics/Integrations/AzureLogAnalytics/README.md

 In addition, the user needs to be assigned the **Log Analytics Reader** role.
 To add the role, see the [Microsoft article](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps#assign-users-and-groups-to-roles).

+For the search job commands  the user needs to be assigned the [**Log Analytics Contributor** role](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/manage-access?tabs=portal#log-analytics-contributor).
+To add the role, see the [Microsoft article](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps#assign-users-and-groups-to-roles)

 1. Access the [authorization flow](https://oproxy.demisto.ninja/ms-azure-log-analytics).
 2. Click **Start Authorization Process**.
  You will be prompted to grant Cortex XSOAR permissions for your Azure Service Management.